caroleolivier/articles/roll-dice/roll-dice.md

 ###### What is your rolling strategy?

-The numbers are different but this example is actually very similar to the one before so if your 1st roll isn't 1,000,000,000,000 then you should roll a 2nd time.
+Using the method we have been using so far: if your 1st roll isn't 1,000,000,000,000 then you should roll a 2nd time.

 Is that example intuitive?
-Again, we are all different but I found it a lot harder to guess, especially if we assume we are talking about money: if we roll £1 million we should roll again and, say the little voice in my head, take the 50% risk of getting £0.
+Again, we are all different but somehow I found it a lot harder to accept, especially if we assume we are talking about money.
+Here we are saying that if we roll £1 million we should roll again and, say the little voice in my head, take 50% risk of getting £0 (<= :O).

+I find it really strange, especially since this example is actually quite similar to the previous one, the main difference being the scale of the numbers.
+So what happened?

 The problem that is getting in the way here is the one of minimising the risk of not winning anything.

 Let's take a sample of 72 people playing the game and compare 2 strategies:

 ###### Strategy 1
 If the 1st roll is below the mean then roll a second time.